This is a fairly intense topic and I’ll provide extensive prep material on the blog. With that said, a few pieces of information on the topic:

 Topics tested include:

-Math: Algebra I & II, Arithmetic, Geometry, Basic Trigonometry, and Data Analysis
+Math: Algebra I & II, Arithmetic, Geometry, Basic Trigonometry, Data Analysis, and Pre-Calculus (ACT only)

 English: Grammar, Vocabulary in Context, Editing Skills